 The Carnegie Library of Pittsburgh Trustee Endowment Match is a special limited-time opportunity for donors who wish to advance sustainable support for Library services, operations and innovation.
-By making your gift to establish a Named Endowed Fund or by contributing a gift to an existing Endowed Fund you can leverage up to a total of $25,000 per couple (or donor group) in additional support through this exciting match.
+By making your gift to establish a Named Endowed Fund, contributing a gift to an existing Endowed Fund or adding a gift to the General Endowment, you can leverage up to a total of $25,000 per couple in additional support through this exciting match.

 1. What is the Endowment?